-- c) Action: Explore ~~Adopt small and large farm compound zoning tool to minimize disturbance and fragmentation of rural areas.~~ - d) Action: Discuss ~~Coordinate~~ the community's land use strategies to ensure their alignment with other local and regional land use planning efforts.
-The Town Manager, acting as the representative of the Town of the Town Council and/or her designee should hold bi-annual meetings with BTI, MRRA, Midcoast Regional Council of County of Governments, Bowdoin College, Southern Midcoast Housing Collaborative, Maine People's Alliance, neighboring towns and other regional partners to coordinate the community's land use strategies.
-(Julia to review) - e) Action: Revisit and update zoning ordinance and consider using ~~Develop and use~~ a form-based code in the growth area to regulate new desired development.
-Fine-tune dimensional standards (setbacks, lot widths, building size/scale/massing, floor area ratio, lot coverage) to ensure new development complements ~~is additive to~~ neighborhoods.
-Include a waiver provision for metrics, and associated standards for granting such waivers.
+- d) Action: Coordinate the community's land use strategies to ensure their alignment with other local and regional land use planning efforts.
+The Town Manager, acting as the representative of the Town Council and/or her designee should hold bi-annual meetings with BTLT, MRRA, Midcoast County of Governments, Bowdoin College, neighboring towns and other regional partners to coordinate the community's land use strategies. - e) Action: Develop and use a form-based code in the growth area to regulate new desired development.
+Fine-tune dimensional standards (setbacks, lot widths, building size/scale/massing, floor area ratio, lot coverage) to ensure new development is additive to neighborhoods.
+Include a waiver provision for metrics, and associated standards for granting such waiver.

 [CALLOUT: What is a form-based code?
-And what is it not? (it's not CZA and it doesn't restrict what color you paint your house)]

-- f) Action: Create a master plan ~~and form-based code~~ for the redevelopment of Pleasant Street into a walkable, village Main Street, and attractive gateway to Brunswick. - g) Action: Work collaboratively with MRRA to develop a new master plan ~~and form-based code~~ to encourage higher quality neighborhood development - including a mix of ~~affordable and market rate housing, retail, and businesses~~ - as the remainder of the land is built out. - h) Action: Create or update ~~→~~ master plans and consider a form-based code to redevelop Cooks Corner, Brunswick Landing as a walkable Town Centers and encourage higher quality neighborhood including a mix of affordable and market rate housing and mixed use development, and coordinate planning and development of new infrastructure as framework to support redevelopment. - i) Action: Consider implementing a ~~rate of growth ordinance that sets an annual building permit cap for new development in the rural area.~~ j) Action: Engage in a community master planning effort for the future of Maquoit Woods.
-Consider explore protections permanent protection of the entire parcel, or certain specified sensitive areas, connecting trail systems and the possibility of limited consider including limited areas of consider including limited areas of mixed-use development to offset acquisition costs.
+And what is it not? (it's not CZA and it doesn't restrict what color you paint your house)] - f) Action: Create a master plan and form-based code for the redevelopment of Pleasant Street into a walkable, village Main Street. - g) Action: Work collaboratively with MRRA to develop a new master plan and form-based code to encourage higher quality neighborhood development - including a mix of affordable housing - as the remainder of the land is built-out. - h) Action: Create a master plan and form-based code to redevelop Cooks Corner as a walkable Town Center and coordinate planning and development of new infrastructure as framework to support redevelopment. - i) Action: Consider implementing a rate of growth ordinance that sets an annual building permit cap for new development in the rural area.
+Develop an implementation program that may provide potential exemptions for clustered housing that provides a conservation easement, and paces the release/availability of permits over time. - j) Action: Engage in a community master planning effort for the future of Maquoit Woods.
+Explore protection of sensitive areas, connecting trail systems and, consider including limited areas of mixed-use development to offset acquisition costs. - k) Action: Amend zoning to create much more flexibility re: uses and building types within the growth area, relying primarily on building typologies, impervious surface limitations, lot widths, and build-to's as the primary growth controls. - l) Action: Work with local and regional land trusts and conservation organizations to identify important parcels of land in the Rural Area for acquisition